Predicate in Programing Languages and Naming

 In the above example, “isInteger” is the predicate, but their meaning is critically different.

-Naming Convention of Predicate in Computer Languages
+Naming Convention of Predicate in Programing Languages

 in emacs lisp and Common Lisp, by convention, predicate function names end with “p”.
-For example, in emacs lisp you have:

-in Scheme Lisp and Clojure Lisp, the convention is to name predicate ending with a question mark “?”.
+in Scheme Lisp and Clojure Lisp, ruby, the convention is to name predicate ending with a question mark “?”.

 this is better.
 Because the question mark is more intuitive.
 The “p” is incomprehensible, and the term “predicate” came from history of logic.

-Wolfram Language
+Ending in Q. Wolfram Language